CNC Turning: Custom CNC Turning Services in China

 Brushed Finish

-A premium decorative finish with a unidirectional satin grain for a sophisticated, high-end look.
+A high-end, refined style with a unidirectional satin grain finish.

 Ready to Turn Your Custom Parts?